Improve your brain power by strength training

 The lesions are usually asymptomatic at first.
 But these lesions can widen and multiply as the years go by, causing the shrinking our white matter and affecting our brain power.
 Studies have found that older people with many lesions tend to have worse cognitive abilities than those whose white matter is relatively intact.

-How strength training effects the brain
+How strength training improves brain power

 Canadian researcher Theresa Liu-Ambrose has discovered that progressive resistance exercise (i.e. lifting weights) has the greatest benefit in fighting this age-related shrinking, compared to other forms of exercise.